The Holistic Sister’s Nutrition Tips For Easing Period Pain

 What nutritional changes can help?

 We should remove or reduce alcohol, gluten, refined sugars, and conventional dairy.
-We should also focus on eating whole foods that are seasonal and include all food groups.
+We should also focus on eating seasonal whole foods and include all food groups.
 For example, we want a mix of protein, carbohydrates, fats, plants, and animal products.

 How does nutrition affect reproductive health?